-As you move your furnishings around on your sketch, remember to take into account windows, outlets, and doors (include closet doors that open up to the room as oppose to those that slide on rails).
+As you move your furnishings around on your sketch, remember to take into account windows, outlets, and doors (include closet doors that open up to the room as opposed to those that slide on rails).

-For some, placing the bed between two windows works well and for others it may not depending on the length of the wall in between the windows and the size of your bed.
+For some, placing the bed between two windows works well and for others, it may not depending on the length of the wall in between the windows and the size of your bed.

-If your room is really small, placing the bed length-wise against a wall can open up much needed floor space.
+If your room is really small, placing the bed length-wise against a wall can open up much-needed floor space.

 As you can see from my drawing above, my room has good flow.
 However, the space between my bed and dresser is much narrower than I like.